staradan/practiceStats/README.md

 ## To get started developing:
 * Clone the repository
-* cd into the practiceStats folder
+* cd into the practiceStats folder (run 'cd practiceStats')
 * run 'npm install'
 * run 'npm start' - this should pull up the site on your localhost
   * BE CAREFUL - any stats you add or remove will affect the **live** database